LadyElyssa/LadyElyssaTacoTrails/README.md

    * minimising the need to adjust the camera
    * why jump when you can walk

+__NOTE:__ When a Waypoint is shown on screen, it is also being copied to your clipboard.
+You can Press Enter to activate your xurrent chat chanel and then Press and Hold CTRL and the press V to paste it in to chat, then press Enter again to send it.
+You can then click on that link to show you the waypoint so you can go straight to it.

 This pack currently contains trails for:

 ## Chest Run ##